 Chesapeake Western Railway

-The Chesapeake Western Railway once extended from Stokesville, Virginia in Augusta County eastward to Elkton via Harrisonburg.
+The Chesapeake Western Railway is an abandoned railroad between Stokesville, Harrisonburg, and Elkton, Virginia.
 Despite its early potential as a through route between Cincinnati and Washington D.C., and later as a feeder to the coal mines in West Virginia, the railroad never lived up to its potential.

-The origins of the CW date to 1871 when the Washington, Cincinnati & St. Louis Railroad (WC&StL) was chartered in Virginia as a narrow-gauge railroad to operate from Washington, D.C. westward to Elkton, Harrisonburg and Bridgewater, Virginia and westward through central West Virginia towards Cincinnati, Ohio.
-Right-of-way was eventually purchased and some grading began before funding ran dry.
-Work was stopped just three years after its charter was issued.(2)
+The Washington, Cincinnati & St. Louis Railroad (WC&StL) was chartered in 1871 in Virginia as a narrow-gauge railway that would operate from Washington, D.C. west to Elkton, Harrisonburg, and Bridgewater, Virginia, through central West Virginia, before terminating in Cincinnati, Ohio.
+2 Some right-of-way was purchased and some grading began before funding for the WC&StL ran dry in 1874.

-A new section of the C&W was completed to Stokesville at North River Gap in 1902 which served several narrow-gauge logging railroads.
-Unfortunately for the line, western Virginia’s coal proved to be of little value, and there was not enough financing to construct the CW further west.
-Despite the lack of coal revenue and because of its exclusion from the B&O and N&W “Union Station” at Harrisonburg, a larger more elaborate station in Harrisonburg was constructed in 1913.
+A section of the CW extension was completed to Stokesville at North River Gap to serve several logging railroads in 1902.
+Unfortunately, western Virginia’s coal proved to be of little value and there was not enough financing to construct the CW further west or east.
+Despite the lack of coal revenue and because of its exclusion a joint Baltimore & Ohio Railroad (B&O) and N&W “Union Station” in Harrisonburg, the company constructed a larger, more elaborate station in the city in 1913.

-Although the CW never reached expectations, a large segment of the railroad is operated today as the Norfolk Southern Chesapeake Western Branch.
+Although the CW never reached its lofty expectations, a significant portion of the line remains active today as the Norfolk Southern Chesapeake Western Branch.